-Participants also will learn about crow behavior, crow-hunting safety issues, gaining permission to hunt/landowner relations, clothing choices, set-up location, shotgun and ammunition options, creature comforts for an enjoyable hunt and recipes for, you guessed it, eating crow.
+Participants also will learn about grouse behavior, hunting safety issues, hunting with or without dogs, gaining permission to hunt/landowner relations, clothing choices, shotgun and ammunition options, creature comforts for an enjoyable hunt and recipes for grouse.

-For directions to the Owl Brook Hunter Education Center, visit huntnh.com/Hunting/hunter_ed_center.htm.
+For more information about the Owl Brook Hunter Education Center, and directions to the center, visit huntnh.com/Hunting/hunter_ed_center.htm.

-Activities at Owl Brook are funded by the Federal Aid in Wildlife Restoration program, supported by your purchase of fishing firearms, ammunition, and archery equipment, a user-pay, user-benefit program.
+Educational activities at Fish and Game’s Owl Brook Hunter Education Center are funded by the Federal Aid in Wildlife Restoration Program, supported by your purchase of firearms, ammunition, and archery equipment.